robwa10/react-calculator/src/documentation/ENDPOINTS.md

 (string): Bad Expression.
 If array is less than 3 items long.
 (null): null
-If array meets preceding criteria.
+If array meets criteria and is mathematically computable.
 (string): A string representation of the total.
 ___